Flying Instructor Course

-Please find below an in-depth view of the Flying Instructors Course.
+Please find below an in-depth view of the Flying Instructor Course.

-The FIC consists of 30 hours of dual training.
+The Flight Instructor Course (Flying Instructors course) consists of 30 hours of dual training.
 It covers the complete PPL syllabus and teaches you how to instruct across the length and breadth of the PPL Course.
 There is also instruction in how to give Pre Flight Briefings and Long Briefings for the PPL Course.
-Once completed you will face a long day's scrutiny at the hands of an examiner who will test your instructional technique in both the classroom and in the cockpit.
+Once completed you will face a long day's scrutiny at the hands of a Flight Instructor Examiner (FIE) who will test your instructional technique in both the classroom and in the cockpit.

 "The well developed course and experienced instructors means our current 1st time pass rate is 100% and most courses complete in the 30 hour minimum."

 Current EASA Class 1 or 2 medical

 English Language Proficiency level 6

 Hold either a valid EASA aeroplane pilots licence, which includes a valid Single Engine Piston (Land) Class or single pilot, Single Engine Type Rating.